donaldboulton/minimal-mistakes/_posts/2018-06-06-post-Drag-Drop-No-Spambots.md

 locations:
   - OKC, Oklahoma

-excerpt: "This is a simple 13kb with .js its init.js and .scss a lightweight flawless way to defeat spambots.
-Use a submit button that has to be dragged using dragula to its posting position, In the Form, to post any form."
+excerpt: "This is a simple 13kb with js its init.js and scss a lightweight flawless way to defeat spambots Use a submit button that has to be dragged using dragula to its posting position In the Form to post any form."

 support: [adds, cookies, dragula]
 folder: _posts